GandharMarathe/GandharMarathe/README.md

 ---

 ## 🚀 About Me
-- 🏗️ **Currently Building:** A wind-measuring anemometer using ping-pong balls, sensors, and Arduino magic. 💨
+- 🏗️ **Currently Building:** Website with centralised DB and Blockchain to prevent disease outbreak.
 - 💡 **I love:** Experimenting with physics, automation, and creative coding.
 - 🛠️ **Tinkering with:** Arduino, Python, C++, and game engines (Unreal & Unity).
 - 🎯 **Fun Fact:** My code works 60% of the time... every time. 😆